ErikPohl444/guten_request/README.md

 - [X] Build this into a selector from Public Domain books, retrieving a quote per execution with the book title.
 - [X] Use a pickle file to read from cache daily and update cache when it becomes stale
+- [X] Derive configuration values from a cong.json file
 ## Important disclaimer

 If any